navipartner/docs/content/en/docs/ecommerce/integration/heyloyalty/how-to/setup_hl_webhook/index.md

 ```

 3. In your HeyLoyalty environment:
-   - On the top menu ribbon select *Lists*, then choose *Edit list* for the list you want to set the webhook for.
+   - Select *Lists* from the top menu ribbon, then select *Edit List* for the list you want to set the webhook for.
    - Select *Webhooks* subsection
 !["Webhooks" subsection of a HeyLoyalty list](Images/HLWebhooks.png)
 <br><br>